Skip to content

 Args:

-other (AbstractSet[T]): The other set to compare with.
+other (AbstractSet[T]): The set to check strict containment against.

 Returns:

-bool: `True` if the `Set` is a proper subset of the other set, `False` otherwise.
+bool: `True` if this is a strict subset, `False` otherwise.

 Example: